 The Kansas Center for Economic Growth, launched in 2013, grew out of work that had been conducted as part of the Fiscal Focus project with Kansas Action for Children.

-Annie McKay is the Kansas Center for Economic Growth (KCEG) as the Executive Director upon launch in January 2013.
+Annie McKay joined the Kansas Center for Economic Growth (KCEG) as the Executive Director upon launch in January 2013.
 KCEG is a nonprofit, nonpartisan organization that conducts research and analysis to promote and advance balanced, responsible budget and tax policies that help ensure all Kansans prosper.
-Before coming to KCEG, Annie worked as a research analyst with the University of Kansas’s Institute for Educational Research and Public Service and with the Kansas Coalition Against Sexual and Domestic Violence.
-She earned a bachelor’s degree from the University of Kansas and has a master’s degree from the University of Chicago.
+Before coming to KCEG, Annie worked as a research analyst with the University of Kansas coordinating and assisting with evaluation of early childhood programs and federally funded programs targeting low-income students.
+A Kansas native, Annie earned a bachelor’s degree from the University of Kansas and has a master’s degree from the University of Chicago.

 Nathan Madden is the Kansas Center for Economic Growth’s Research Analyst.
 Before working at the Center, Nathan was a Social and Economic Research Fellow for Communities Creating Opportunity.
 He has also helped conduct research on sustainable living for Bridging the Gap, an environmental educational and outreach non-profit in the Kansas City area.
 Nathan holds a bachelor’s degree from Minnesota State University-Mankato and a Ph.D. in political science from the University of Missouri.